 MATTHEW TIERNEY, was the eldest son of John Tierney, a farmer and weaver from Ballyscandland, co.
 Limerick.
 The family was not wealthy and Tierney’s education comprised what he could pick up at the local Hedge School.
 Tierney was apprenticed to … Continue reading

-Posted in Author, Doctor, Rest Garden, Royal connection
+Posted in Author, Doctor, Rest Garden, Royal connection, Slave Trade, St Nicholas

 Leave a comment